-SQL Set Operations in SQL Server
+SQL Server and Set Operations

 In this puzzle, we’re going to about SQL set operations.
 Set operations allow us to compare rows from two or more tables to arrive at a result.
 For several classes of problems, is is much easier to use a set operation, than join data.

 Solving puzzles is a great way to learn SQL.
 Nothing beats practicing what you’ve learned.
 Once you have figured out the puzzle, post you answer in the comments so we all can learn from one another.
 We also discuss puzzle and more in Essential SQL Learning Group on Facebook.
 Be sure to find us there!

 Given two lists of numbers: A and B

 - Select all odd numbers ordered from highest to lowest